 Noise in our environment tends to increase as our world advances and it has become a significant environmental issue.
 The quality of the acoustic environment, which includes the level of sound and its characteristics, can affect our work, leisure and sleep.

-- About Noise'Noise' has many meanings but in the context of environmental management the term is synonymous with 'sound' or 'acoustic energy' and is taken to include mechanical vibration.
+- About Noise'Noise' has many meanings but in environmental management, the term means 'sound' or 'acoustic energy' and includes mechanical vibration.

 - Legislative Context - NoiseThe management and regulation of noise in Tasmania is provided by the Noise EPP, EMPCA, and the Noise Regulations.